mozzarellaV8/black-market-cannabis/R/glm-fits-01.md

 ```

 So 2/3: 1/3 seems to be prevalent ratio...not the most condfident here. over 75% would be nice.
-But also; I'm using all categorical predictors so this should be an ANOVA instead.
+But also; I'm using all categorical predictors so this should be an ANOVA instead (?)